Christmas Sale: 2 Free Units for Orders of 12+ Boxes/Cans of Formula + FREE Chocolates

 In these cases, either expressed breast milk, donor milk, or a specially designed premature baby formula can fill the gaps to ensure your baby is getting what it needs to thrive.
 However, a popular brand of preemie formula is currently the subject of an ongoing lawsuit due to health concerns, so be sure to speak with your pediatrician about your options.

 In some cases, the formula may be administered through feeding tubes initially if your little one is in the neonatal intensive care unit (NICU).
+This is because some preemies can’t coordinate sucking, swallowing, and breathing on their own yet.

 When choosing a preemie baby formula, it is also important to consider that premature babies need more frequent and carefully monitored feedings to promote digestion, avoid overfeeding, and encourage steady weight gain.